bneron/Bio-DAMNED/README.md

-This a small automaton to prepare biological data banks to be ready to use by bioinformatics tools.
+This based on BIO-DAMNED project ([fork me here](https://github.com/bneron/Bio-DAMNED)) to prepare biological data banks to be ready to use by bioinformatics tools.
 It is based on ansible.

 It is able to download a bank or genome, uncompress it if necessary and creates indexes for a panel of